jepz20/meetupplanner/README.md

 ##Frontend

-Made with angularJS and style with ngmaterial
+Made with AngularJS and style with NgMaterial

 to run locally: